 While there are many townships in Yilan County, all the best things to do in Yilan are concentrated around a few cities like Toucheng, Jiaoxi, Yilan City, Luodong and Su’ao.

 If you want to get out of the busy capital city and explore something off the beaten path, then keep reading.
 I’ll show you all the best Yilan attractions and how to see these sights on your own.

-Before you visit Yilan, take a look at my post on everything you need to know before going to Taiwan.
-I included a lot of travel information including how to get around Taiwan and other travel tips.
+Before visiting all the Yilan attractions, take a look at my post on everything you need to know before going to Taiwan.
+I included information like getting a Taiwan SIM card and other travel tips and getting around Taiwan.

 How to get to Yilan County